trilobyte-berlin/jsdoc-plantuml/README.md

 comments.
 * `puml.create` Boolean flag to indicate if puml files shall be created or not
 * `puml.destination` Path (absolute or relative to working dir) where the  puml files will be stored.
-If the filename at the `@startuml` tag contains some paths too these to will be concatened.
+If the filename at the `@startuml` tag contains some paths too, these to will be concatenated.
 All files will be created with the '.puml' extension.

 `images: {}` Object containing all parameters related to the creation of the image files from jsdoc comments.
 * `images.create` Boolean flag to indicate if image files shall be created or not
 * `images.destination` Path (absolute or relative to working dir) where the image files will be stored.
-If the filename at the `@startuml` tag contains some paths too these to will be concatened.
+If the filename at the `@startuml` tag contains some paths too, these to will be concatened.
 * `images.defaultFormat` If the filename given at the `@startuml` tag ends with the '.puml' file suffix this format will be used to create images.
-If the filename already contains a file format this one is ignore.
+If the filename already contains a file format this one is ignored.

 ## Examples